cosmologicstudios/lint/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Describe the bug**
-A clear and concise description of what the bug is and what you expected to happen.
+Describe what the bug is and what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.